 Kalachakra mantra meaning:

 The first four syllables OM AH HUM HOH of this mantra are the four vajra syllables of the body (OM), speech (AH), mind (HUM), and wisdom (HOH).

 The syllable MA is the basis for the inestimable mansion of Kalachakra.
 The four syllables LA VA RA YA stands for the 4 elements of earth, fire, water, and wind.
-HUM PHAT represents an offering of blessings, with the wish that hearing this powerful mantra and chanting it brings supreme benefit for all sentient beings.
+HUM PHAT represents an offering of blessings, with the wish that hearing this powerful mantra and chanting it brings supreme benefit to all sentient beings.